Fellowship Infant Mental Health University of Wisconsin-Madison 2013

 Wise, D., Dominquez, J., Kapasi, Z., Williams-York, B., Moerchen, V. A., Brooks, S., & Ross, L. (In Press).
 Defining under-represented minorities and promoting holistic review admissions strategies in physical therapy education.
 Journal of Physical Therapy Education.

-Polfuss, M., Simpson, P., Stolzman, S., Moerchen, V. A., Hovis, S., Zhang, L., miranda, H., & Sawin, K. (2016).
-The measurement of body composition in children with spina bifida: Feasiblity and preliminary findings.
+Polfuss, M., Simpson, P., Stolzman, S., Moerchen, V. A., Hovis, S., Zhang, L., Miranda, H., & Sawin, K. (2016, May).
+The measurement of body composition in children with spina bifida: Feasibility and preliminary findings.
 Journal of Pediatric Rehabilitation Medicine

 Schreiber, J., Moerchen, V. A., Rapport, M. J., Martin, K., Furze, J., Lundeen, H., & Pelletier, E. (2015).
 Experiential learning with children: An essential component of professional physical therapy education.
 Pediatric Physical Therapy, 27(4), 356-367.